 Genesys Cloud also supports active/passive load balancing.
 In an active/passive configuration, the PSTN provider builds a single SIP trunk.
 Both the customer and SIP provider provide a sequentially ordered list of SIP servers for the SIP trunk.
 Calls attempt to connect to the first SIP server on the list.
 If a SIP server on the list does not respond, calls attempt to connect to the next server on the list.
-When you provide your SIP server list to your PSTN provider, make sure also to provide a list of your Edge appliances.
+When you provide your SIP server list to your PSTN provider, make sure also to provide a list of your Edge devices.
 This list ensures that the service fails over to another Edge in the event of a component outage.
-Currently with this configuration, a single Edge appliance manages all PSTN bound calls, limiting your scalability.
+Currently with this configuration, a single Edge manages all PSTN bound calls, limiting your scalability.

 Special Tip: PSTN Failure Routing Plan